STAR's COVID-19 Protocols and the Impact on STAR Classes

 Scheduled for a Class?
 Your Options...

 - You may call the office and reschedule for a later course.

-- You may, at your own risk, attend class if the course is scheduled to run.
+- You may, at your own risk, attend class.
+Instructor(s) will screen students for symptoms upon arrival to class.

 Enrolled and Planning to Attend?
 Please Read:

 Idaho STAR encourages all instructors and students who choose to teach and/or attend courses to follow procedures to help ensure the health and safety of instructors, students, and staff.
 Additional information can be obtained from the Center for Disease Control and Prevention (CDC) and the World Health Organization (WHO), including steps to limit the spread of COVID-19.

 - Students with signs of a fever, coughing and/or shortness of breath should stay home.
 Students exhibiting symptoms will be confidentially asked to return home.

 Students are required to provide all personal gear, including helmets, gloves, and over-the-ankle footwear.
 Loaning, borrowing, or sharing gear with other students is STRONGLY discouraged.
 STAR is indefinitely suspending the use of loaner helmets.
 Students MUST provide their own DOT-compliant 3/4 or full-face helmet.

 - Use an alcohol-based hand sanitizer frequently.
 If you do not see any, ask an instructor to make it accessible.